WaFd, Inc. research snapshot

 WAFD AI Trading Strategy Framework

 The WAFD AI trading strategy is a rules-based framework for a western-state regional bank stock.
 It is not personalized advice.
-Pair it with live price data, quarterly filings, CRE credit metrics, NIM trends, deposit costs, small-business banking pivot progress, western-state economic data, and a written invalidation rule.
+Pair it with live price data, quarterly filings, criticized loan and net charge-off trends, NIM, deposit costs, C&I loan growth, Build 2030 progress, the interest rate path, and a written invalidation rule.

 Trend-following setup

-Watch for WAFD to hold the $35.50 to $37.00 support zone and then close above $39.35 on stronger volume, with confirmation from stable regional bank sector data, flat-to-improving NIM, steady deposits, and contained CRE losses.
+Watch for WAFD to hold the $36.00 to $36.80 support zone and then close above $39.49 on stronger volume, with confirmation from continued active loan growth, a stable-to-improving NIM, steady deposits, and contained criticized loans.

-A failed breakout that closes back below $35.50 or a sharp rise in CRE problem loans or unexpected mortgage exit costs should invalidate the trend-following setup.
+A failed breakout that closes back below $36.00, a sharp rise in criticized loans, a large loss on the doubtful C&I credit, or unexpected pivot costs should invalidate the trend-following setup.

 Mean-reversion setup

-If WAFD pulls back toward the 50-day or 200-day moving average zones without deterioration in deposits, NIM, western-state credit data, or capital ratios, compare the price weakness with the long-term earnings and dividend case.
+If WAFD pulls back toward the 50-day or 200-day moving average zones without deterioration in deposits, NIM, western-state credit data, or capital ratios, compare the price weakness with the below-book valuation and the long-term earnings and dividend case.

 Do not assume one quarter of low charge-offs is permanent.
-Regional bank CRE credit losses can surface with a lag, especially in a construction-heavy portfolio.
+Criticized loans rose to 4.9% of net loans, and regional bank credit losses can surface with a lag, especially with a $54 million doubtful C&I relationship in the book.

 Investment research summary